 - The home inspection report and contingency provide the knowledge required for negotiations or walking away if necessary.

-- Ultimately, a thorough inspection ensures a safe and sound investment for buyers and confidence in the real estate transaction for both parties.
+- A thorough inspection ensures a safe and sound investment for buyers and confidence in the real estate transaction for both parties.